mst-solar-car/kicad-bom-generator/Middleware/README.md

 Some examples of cool potential middleware:
 - Using the DigiKey API to find prices or part numbers
-- Looking up the part in data base to find internal part numbers, etc...
+- Looking up the part in database to find internal part numbers, etc...

 # How Middleware Works